LLNL/axom/src/docs/sphinx/coding_guide/sec04_header_org.rst

           void doSomething(int, int, int);

-       When this is done, the only way to tell what the arguments are is to look at the implementation or hope that it's documented well.
+       Without argument names, the only way to tell what the arguments mean is to look at the implementation or hope that the method is documented well.

 .. _headerlayout-label: